Distance between Taiyuan (TYN) and Nanchong (NAO)

 How far is Nanchong from Taiyuan?

-There are several ways to calculate distances between Taiyuan and Nanchong.
-Here are two common methods:
+There are several ways to calculate the distance from Taiyuan to Nanchong.
+Here are two standard methods:

 Vincenty's formula (applied above)- 610.812 miles